Mover (political party)

+Founded by Rafael Correa in April 2006, the party soon found success amid the "pink tide" period in Latin America.
+The party's early period in power (2007–2017) is known as the Correa era, named after the longtime leader Correa, who was also the President of Ecuador.
+Correa was highly popular due to his efforts to make the national economy grow and his politics of social spending and social assistance.

+When Correa's third term came to an end, he was followed by his vice-president Lenín Moreno, who moved the party closer to the centre and enjoyed a popularity rating as high as 77% shortly after the 2017 Ecuadorian general election.
+Moreno's sharp move to the right and its economic and political policies resulted in the 2019 Ecuadorian protests and mismanagement of the COVID-19 pandemic in Ecuador.
+Further, Moreno left office with an approval rating of 9% according to a survey by the firm Cedatos, associated to Gallup.

+On 4 December 2021, the PAIS Alliance renamed itself to MOVER.
+The change was approved by the National Electoral Council in February 2022.

 Background

 The roots of the PAIS Alliance go back to 1999, when Ricardo Patiño, together with Alberto Acosta, Patricia Dávila, Ivonne Benítez, and other Ecuadorian politicians, urged the creation of Jubilee 2000 Net Guayaquil, a civil corporation that would investigate ways to solve the serious issue of the Ecuadorian foreign debt, which had risen to a historical high.
 Rafael Correa, Gustavo Larrea, and Fander Falconí also joined the group.
 Alliance PAIS influenced many successive political movements, giving its structure to movements like Civic Initiative, National Democratic Action, Alliance Bolivariana Alfarista, and Jubilee 2000.

-The PAIS Alliance movement functions under the Ecuadorian Socialist Party, sharing humanist movements and social bases.
+The PAIS Alliance movement functioned under the Ecuadorian Socialist Party, sharing humanist movements and social bases.

 Party leadership and organization

 The party has been led by Ana Belén Marín following the expulsion of Lenín Moreno from the party after the party's crushing defeat in the 2021 general elections.
 Other important leaders include former Ecuadorian president Rafael Correa, President of the National Assembly Fernando Cordero Cueva, the former Alcalde of Quito Augusto Barrera Guarderas, the Assemblyman Fernando Bustamante, Aminta Buenaño, the ex-Secretary of Planning Fander Falconí, and the Chancellor of the Republic Ricardo Patiño.

 As of 2011, the 22 vocales, or speakers, of the National Directive are Ricardo Patiño, Doris Soliz, Augusto Barrera, Irina Cabezas, Fernando Cordero, Nancy Morocho, Fander Falconí, María Luisa Moreno, Roberto Cuero, Ximena Ponce, Juan Carlos, Roxana Alvarado, Miguel Carvajal, Dora Aguirre, Jorge Loor, Gabriela Rivadeneira, Diego Borja, Patricia Sarzoza, Gustavo Baroja, Andrea Gonzaga, Leonardo Vicuña, and Olguita Mejía.
 Members of the Commission of Ethics include Karla Chávez, Carlos Marx, and Galo Borja.
 Members of the Electoral Commission include Mayerli Vásquez, Paúl Granda, and Xavier Ponce.
 PAIS Alliance publishes the newspaper El Ciudadano.
 The young wing of the party is called the Juventudes Alianza País.